agam16/BasicLinuxCommands/README.md

 > $ rm myfile.txt

+> $ rm -r directory/

 7. apt-get

 This command differs distro-by-distro.
 In Debian based Linux distributions, to install, remove and upgrade any package we've Advanced Packaging Tool (APT) package manager.
 The apt-get command will help you installing the software you need to run in your Linux.
 It is a powerful command-line tool which can perform installation, upgrade, and even removing your software.

-In other distributions, such as Fedora, Centos there are different package managers.
-Fedora used to have yum but now it has dnf.

 > $ sudo apt-get update
-> $ sudo dnf update

-8. grep
+8. whereis

-You need to find a file but you don't remember its exact location or the path. grep will help you to solve this problem.
-You can use the grep command to help finding the file based on given keywords.
+You want to execute a command but you don't know where it is located.
+Use where to find the location

-> $ grep user /etc/passwd
+> $ whereis hdfs

+hdfs: /usr/local/hadoop/bin/hdfs /usr/local/hadoop/bin/hdfs.cmd

 9. cat